mahe-appkey/appkey_coolLine/further_thingy.md

 - can't download openjdk or any other jdk for test build Android.
 - make sure to download/use JDK 8, for Godot
 - AdMob in Godot need several Module and rebuild project
+- tween inside loop became a problem, because it skipped everything, and only appear at the end, which is a problem. either change the animation, or make node instead generate it directly from script.

 #### direction chaining edgecases:
 num_column = 4